longlostsoul/EvoYellow/README.md

 + Press B to run
 + Can complete the Pokedex.
 + Optional Level Adjuster Mode, trainers will have their levels matched to your party's, although elite will be slightly higher.
 In this mode, you can also use surf on water without the move surf as soon as you want, so you can play the game in reverse order and fight Cinnabar first!
 (Seafoam is a bit of a pain, but you can get through it without Strength.
 Surf around Snorlax.)
-+ Refight gym leaders by talking to the gym guide (or in Celadon's case, the guy right outside the gym) -latest update 3.5 only-
++ Refight gym leaders by talking to the gym guide (or in Celadon's case, the guy right outside the gym) -Updates 3.5 and higher only-
 + Day and night system
 + Over 250 pokemon, many Johto but also new Kanto evolutions have been added.
 All Eeveelutions available.
 Put a pokemon in first slot to have it follow you.
 + Legend Dogs roam after special randomized Fearow encounter, Mew roams after enough badges as a very rare encounter.
-+ Snag balls have been coded in the latest version 3.5 which can catch the last MON of a trainer.
++ Snag balls have been coded in the version 3.5 which can catch the last MON of a trainer.
 This is intended for use in the Meowth hack or possibly a Colosseum centric style hack with Eevee (you are free to use this as a base if you want for your own hack or steal any of the code).
-+ Munchlax and Mantyke babymons can be gotten from daycare if you leave a parent mon there.
++ You can get a baby from the daycare if you leave a mon there.
+In older versions there were a few babymons, but I'm removing them for Celebi and Lugia.
 + Charmander is available earlier from a bugcatcher in Viridian.
 + More moves, like Crunch.
 Custom coding has been added for Sketch, Hidden Power and Mirror Move.
 + Some moves have been tweaked; Wrap no longer traps you forever, nor do you get stuck raging.
 Roar can switch trainer parties out now (if a little terribly, as it displays the wrong text 'trainer switched mons' for enemies).